Questrade vs. Wealthsimple Review 2021

 Finally, Wealthsimple also offers Wealthsimple Cash, a digital savings account tool, a commission-free stock trading platform called Wealthsimple Trade, and crypto trading through Wealthsimple Crypto.
 Still, these add-ons are not how the vast majority of Canadians use Wealthsimple.

-Questrade vs. Wealthsimple: Asset types
+Questrade vs. Wealthsimple: Types of Assets

-Wealthsimple uses your risk tolerance preferences to build you a portfolio made up of Exchange Traded Funds (ETFs), which are essentially bundles of securities that allow you to purchase dozens of stocks or bonds when you buy a single fund.
+Wealthsimple your risk tolerance preferences to build you a portfolio made up of Exchange Traded Funds (ETFs), which are essentially bundles of securities that allow you to purchase dozens of stocks or bonds when you buy a single fund.
 These ETFs include Canadian, US, and foreign stocks, corporate debt, government bonds, and gold.
 The proportions of each ETF depend on your risk tolerance as assessed by your sign-up questionnaire.

 You can also buy ETFs on Questrade and build a balanced and diversified portfolio yourself.
 If you’d prefer to purchase individual stocks and ETFs, you can also do that with Questrade, making this platform more flexible than Wealthsimple.
 You can also buy options, forex, mutual funds, Guaranteed Investment Certificates (GICs), and precious metals with Questrade – again, individually and without the help of an advisor.